… by Kevin Barrett

 It isn’t a conspiracy; it’s all out in the open.

 When you see the Zionist-dominated mainstream media all reading from the same script, deploying the weaponized term “conspiracy theorist” against the same target, you can be sure that the “conspiracy theorist” they’re targeting is telling the truth.

-Posted by Kevin Barrett on January 7, 2014, With 9218 Reads Filed under Middle East, World.
+Posted by Kevin Barrett on January 7, 2014, With 9227 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.